GiPHouse/Website/README.md

   - `https://www.googleapis.com/auth/admin.directory.group` (for accessing groups and adding or deleting members)
   - `https://www.googleapis.com/auth/apps.groups.settings` (for changing settings of groups and adding aliases)

 The credentials and admin user can then be setup in Github secrets.
-The username of the user used to manage to the the GSuite domain has to be stored in the Github secret `DJANGO_GSUITE_ADMIN_USER`.
+The username of the user used to manage to the GSuite domain has to be stored in the Github secret `DJANGO_GSUITE_ADMIN_USER`.
 The credentials json file has to be `base64` encoded and stored in the Github secret `DJANGO_GSUITE_ADMIN_CREDENTIALS_BASE64` (you can use the linux command `base64` for encoding the json file).

 ### Dependency Management
 The Python dependencies are managed using a tool called [Poetry](https://python-poetry.org/), which automatically creates virtual environments that ease development and makes it easy to manage the dependencies.
 See the [Poetry documentation](https://python-poetry.org/docs/) for more information.